Imagine-YT/Roblox-Account-Generator/README.md

 - Works Faster Than Update 1.4
 - Added Better Usernames So They Look Realistic, Custom Usernames Is Still There :)
 - New UI Which Looks Better And Much More User Friendly
+- Captcha Key Support.
+Now You Can Use Your NopeCHA Keys
 - A Few More Features Were Added (but I don't remember them)

 What You Should Do: